-NRLs will be considered as underperforming in relation to scope if in at least two of the last four EUPTs falling within their responsibility area if they: a) haven't participated, or b) targeted less than 90% of the compulsory pesticides in the target lists (80% for SRM-compounds), or c) detected less than 90% of the compulsory compounds present in the test items (80% for SRM-compounds).
-Additionally, NRLs that obtained AZ2 higher than 3 in two consecutive EUPTs of the last four EUPTs, will be considered as underperforming in accuracy.
-A two-step protocol established by DG-SANTE will be applied as soon as underperformance of an NRL is detected14:
+NRLs will be considered as underperforming in relation to scope if in at least two of the last four EUPTs falling within their responsibility area they: a) haven't participated, or b) targeted less than 90% of the compulsory pesticides in the target lists (80% for SRM-compounds), or c) detected less than 90% of the compulsory compounds present in the test items (80% for SRM-compounds).
+Additionally, NRLs that obtained AZ2 higher than 3 (AAZ higher than 1.3 for SRM-compounds) in two consecutive EUPTs of the last four EUPTs, will be considered as underperforming in accuracy.
+A two-step protocol established by DG-SANTE will be applied as soon as underperformance of an NRL is detected13: